-New (food grade/food safe) epoxy adhesives are expanding the possibilities for bonding and joining components in the demanding food processing industry sector.
+New (food grade/food safe) epoxy adhesives are expanding the possibilities for bonding and joining components in the demanding food processing industry.
 Food processing equipment is complex precision machinery, requiring extremely reliable bonds and excellent seals.
 In this area, it is always a question of hygiene and safety, as well as engineering.
 The new epoxies are filling a real need.

 Food seals are critical to both equipment operation and hygiene during food processing.
-Whether it’s your home blender or industrial-scale food handling equipment, food contamination can be lethal.
-Seals are therefore extremely important.
+Contamination can be lethal, whether it’s your home blender or industrial-scale food handling equipment.
+Seals are, therefore, extremely important.

 Food processing machine bonding is both an economic and a structural issue.
-Given the moving parts, heavy wear and tear and rigorous cleaning regimes, any adhesive employed for bonding or sealing component parts needs to maintain the highest possible structural and durability performance.
+Given the moving parts, heavy wear and tear, and rigorous cleaning regimes, any adhesive employed for bonding or sealing parts must maintain the highest possible structural and durability performance.

 That said, there are various issues in using this class of epoxies in food processing equipment:

-- Performance: Bonding and sealing materials must be high endurance.
-They’re subjected to heat, chemistry, cleaning agents and the stresses of their position.
+Bonding and sealing materials must be high endurance.
+They must resist heat, chemistry, cleaning agents, and the stresses of their position.
 Seals are similarly affected, acting to prevent leaks and airborne contamination.

-- Usability: Features of adhesive products in this field can be quite limited due to raw material restrictions laid out by the FDA (Food & Drug Administration).
-This is where technical support can help to identify the most effective methods for application of suitable products.
+The raw material restrictions laid out by the FDA (Food & Drug Administration) limits the features of adhesive products in this field.
+This is where technical support can help to identify the most effective methods for the application of suitable products.

-- Compliance: These adhesives must also meet regulatory specifications for safety.
-This can be a very diverse range of requirements, depending on the regulatory environment.
+These adhesives must also meet regulatory specifications for safety.
+Depending on the regulatory environment, this can be a very diverse range of requirements.

 The new epoxies are tough.
-They can cure at room temperature, and even faster at higher temperatures.
-They offer additional benefits over conventional fasteners – as well as holding parts together they seal them.
-Unlike mechanical fasteners, epoxies will not vibrate loose and most importantly, they keep surfaces smooth and easy to clean – allowing machinery to be kept in a hygienic condition more easily (no bolt holes or fastenings for food to become trapped around).
+They can cure at room temperature and even faster at higher temperatures.
+They offer additional benefits over conventional fasteners – as well as holding parts together; they seal them.
+Unlike mechanical fasteners, epoxies will not vibrate loose and, most importantly, keep surfaces smooth and easy to clean – allowing machinery to be kept hygienic.
+No bolt holes or fastenings for food to become trapped around.

 For further information about these products, please contact Permabond.